From mid-2019, fines of $4000 may be issued by MBIE for properties where insulation has not been installed.

 - There are between 126,000 and 220,000 rental homes which still lack proper insulation to protect house’s structure and the quality of the air within.

-“Landlords need to assess their current insulation, check whether insulation can be installed and the install or top up their insulation as required,” REINZ spokesperson Bindi Norwell said.
+“Landlords need to assess their current insulation, to check that insulation can be installed and top up their insulation as required,” REINZ spokesperson Bindi Norwell said.